semrush/intergalactic/website/docs/table-group/table-showcase/table-showcase.md

 Here we have descriptions for all table states.

-@import table-group {"group": ["empty", "loading", "noData", "nothingFound", "skeleton", "error"]}
+@import table-group {"group": ["empty", "loading", "noData", "nothingFound", "progressbar", "skeleton", "error"]}